pipeeex/TransFEL/README.md

 └──────────────────────────────┘
 ```

-The desktop application listens on `127.0.0.1:5000`. `adb reverse` maps that port into
+The desktop application listens on `127.0.0.1:5000`. `adb reverse` maps that port into the
-the device, so the phone connects to what it sees as its own localhost — this keeps the
+device, so the phone connects to what it sees as its own localhost.
+The transport is
-transport identical whether the link is USB or Wi-Fi.
+identical whether the link is USB or Wi-Fi, which is why enabling Wi-Fi requires no change
+on the phone side.

+Device presence comes from ADB's `host:track-devices` stream, so connections and
+disconnections are detected as events rather than by polling.

-File operations go through `adb push` / `adb pull`.
-Media listings are read from
+File operations go through `adb push` and `adb pull`, running off the UI thread.
+Media
-Android's `MediaStore` index rather than by walking the filesystem, which keeps browsing
+listings are read from Android's `MediaStore` index instead of walking the filesystem,
-instant even on devices with tens of thousands of photos.
+which keeps browsing instant on devices with tens of thousands of photos.

 ## Requirements